 View the latest tropical information from the National Hurricane Center.
-Please click on the images above to update.

 - STORM SURGE - A hurricane can produce destructive storm surge, which is water that is pushed toward the shore by the force of the winds.
 This advancing surge combines with the normal tides to inundate normally dry land in feet of water.
 The stronger the storm, the higher the storm surge.